-The history of fake Moldavite
+The History of Fake Moldavite

 Moldavite started growing in fame and popularity around the time of the Jubilee Country Exhibition in Prague in 1891.
-In the exhibition there were several fine pieces jewellery which featured beautiful faceted Moldavite along with river peals from the Vltava and Otava rivers.
+In the exhibition there were several fine jewellery pieces which featured beautiful faceted Moldavite along with river peals from the Vltava and Otava rivers.
 Unfortunately, producers started replacing faceted Moldavite with bottle glass in the 1890s causing the fame of faceted Moldavite to disappear.
 The fakes were nicknamed the “bottle stone”.

 Interesting fact!
 Five sets of Moldavite jewellery (bracelet, brooch and earings) from the Museum of Decorated Arts in Prague were studied.
 Only one set had real Moldavite!
 The remainder were made from bottle glass!

 Large amounts of fake or imitation natural Moldavite first started to appear around the market in 2010.
 They were seen at a mineral show in Hong Kong, then traded to other countries including Minas Gerais in Brasil, Hanoi in Vietnam and Tucson in the USA.
 A large batch of imitation Moldavite entered the market in 2013 via a mineral show in Hong Kong; with tens of kilograms with surface sculpting almost visually identical to the natural.
 The fake Moldavite sold often had unusually high lustre or surface shine compared to real Moldavite.
 Although Moldavite can often display a high sign it is just one of the signs than can help spot a fake.

 The rising popularity and price of Moldavite has attracted more fakes to be produced and is a wide spread problem.
 The manufacturing of fake Moldavite has spread from China and currently is produced and sold in a variety of countries including China, India, Thailand and Vietnam.